vladh/kagi-docs/docs/orion/faq/faq.md

 <a name="intro_vide"></a>
 ## How do I replay the intro video?

-Watch is here in even higher quality!
+Watch it here in even higher quality!

 [Orion intro animation](https://vimeo.com/689121874)